gbuesing/couchdb-rack/README.md

 I wouldn't use an external for high-traffic applications, or IO-intensive applications.
 But should be fine enough to mount simple services.

+Another CouchDB external limitation: no streaming of response bodies.
+Could be an issue if you need to return extremely large responses.